TNO Vector Symposium: Drivers for long-term earning capacity

 Flexibility in the energy system: from emergency measure to competitive advantage

-The Netherlands is grappling with structural shortages in its energy system.
+The Netherlands finds itself caught between acute grid congestion and the growing use of variable, low-cost renewable energy.
+The lack of structural solutions to grid congestion results in annual economic losses of between 10 and 40 billion euros.
 Flexibility is increasingly being used to alleviate grid congestion and enable economic activity.
-However, the way in which we organise flexibility now will determine who can benefit from cheap, sustainable energy from solar and wind in the long term – and thus the future earning potential of the Netherlands.
-In this interactive session, we explore flexibility not as a temporary stopgap, but as a strategic direction for solutions.
+But the way in which we organise flexibility now will determine who can benefit in the long term from cheap, renewable energy from solar and wind – and thus the future earning potential of the Netherlands.
+In this interactive session, we explore flexibility not as a temporary stopgap, but as a strategic solution.

 This session will be led by TNO experts specialising in energy transition and energy systems.